course-dprep/The-Effect-Of-Coldplay-Concerts-On-Airbnb-Prices/README.md

-# "Music of the Spheres": The effect of big events on Airbnb prices.
+# "Music of the Spheres": The effect of Coldplay concerts on Airbnb prices.

-To what extent are Airbnb prices affected by big events and are roomtype and distance of influence?
+To what extent are Airbnb prices affected by Coldplay concerts and are roomtype and distance of influence?

 ![](https://bestmusicsheet.com/wp-content/uploads/2021/11/Coldplay-World-Concert-Tour-in-2022-3.jpeg)